sujaygarlanka/sujaygarlanka/projects/quadruped_locomotion.md

 ## Step 3

-This last step is using quadratic programming to optimize a cost function representing the diparity between the desired state at each of the 3 timesteps and the predicted state and the magnitude of the control inputs.
+This last step is using quadratic programming to optimize a cost function representing the disparity between the desired state at each of the 3 timesteps and the predicted state and the magnitude of the control inputs.
 So the goal is to get to the desired states with the smallest control inputs.
 As a reminder, these control inputs are the forces that are applied to the feet of the robot.
 The quadratic cost function is the following:

-Q - This matrix are the gains in the cost function for the state and is the following diagonal matrix.
+$Q$ - This matrix are the gains in the cost function for the state and is the following diagonal matrix.
 For example, 40, 50, and 60 are the gains for prioritizing the position of the rigid body in the state to match the position in the desired state.

 $$
-Q_{13x13} = \begin{bmatrix}
+Q_{13 \times 13} = \begin{bmatrix}
   40 & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  \\
   0  & 50 & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  \\
   0  & 0  & 60 & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  & 0  \\